Safari Club: Ethiopia and Somalia

-The Safari Club backed Somalia in the 1977–1978 Ogaden War after Cuba and the USSR sided with Ethiopia.
-This conflict erupted when Somalia attempted to gain control over the (ethnically Somali) Ogaden region of Ethiopia.
+The Ogaden War erupted when Somalia sent its army to support the Western Somali Liberation Front (WSLF) in its effort to gain the independence of the (ethnically Somali) Ogaden region of Ethiopia.
 Prior to the war, the USSR had supported both states militarily.
 After failing to negotiate a ceasefire, the USSR intervened to defend Ethiopia.
-The Soviet-backed Ethiopian forces—supported by more than ten thousand troops from Cuba, more than one thousand military advisors, and about $1 billion worth of Soviet armaments—defeated the Somali army and threatened a counter-attack.
+The Soviet-backed Ethiopian forces—supported by more than ten thousand troops from Cuba, more than one thousand military advisors, and about $1 billion worth of Soviet armaments—defeated the Somali army and WSLF.

+The Ogaden War brought unique divergence between the policies of the US and the Safari Club.
+Iran sought to back Somalia in the war, but was rebuffed by the Carter administration.
+Israel had urged the United States to support Ethiopia against the Somalis and consulted with Washington over the issue, consequently the US made no protest about Israel's shipment of American arms support to the Ethiopians during the war.
+The Carter administration, perturbed by Somalia's unexpected aggressiveness, decided against backing Somalia, and the Shah of Iran was forced to deliver the message from Americans that, "You Somalis are threatening to upset the balance of world power."
 The Safari Club approached Somali leader Siad Barre and offered arms in exchange for repudiating the Soviet Union.
 Barre agreed, and Saudi Arabia paid Egypt $75 million for its older Soviet weapons.
 Iran supplied old weapons (reportedly including M-48 tanks) from the US.

-The events of Somalia brought unique divergence between the official policies of the US and the Safari Club.
-Carter, perturbed by Somalia's unexpected aggressiveness, decided against publicly backing Somalia, and the Shah of Iran was forced to deliver the message from Carter that "You Somalis are threatening to upset the balance of world power."
 But on 22 August 1980, Carter's Department of State announced a broad plan for military development in Somalia, including construction of a base as well as economic and military aid to the Somali National Army.
 This policy would continue into the Reagan administration.
+Only in the aftermath of the 1982 Ethiopian–Somali Border War was US military aid to Somalia significantly increased.

 Arming and funding the Afghan mujahideen

-Safari Club members, the BCCI, and the United States cooperated in arming and funding the Afghan mujahideen to oppose the Soviet Union.
+Safari Club members, the BCCI, and the United States cooperated in arming and funding the Afghan mujahideen to oppose the Soviet Union (Operation Cyclone).
 The core of this plan was an agreement between the United States and Saudi Arabia to match each other in funding Afghan resistance to the USSR.
 Like military support for Somalia, this policy began in 1980 and continued into the Reagan administration.